Guldbron: Transport and assembly

 The bridge was then transported in one piece by sea via the Suez Canal and the Mediterranean, through the English Channel and the Baltic to Stockholm where it arrived on 11 March 2020.
 The arrival was delayed several times due to bad weather.
-The transport took place on the ship MS Zhen Hua 33, a semi-submersible transport ship.
+The transport took place on the ship Zhen Hua 33, a semi-submersible transport ship.
 Especially the long sea voyage has been criticized for its climate impact.
 The fact that the contractor Skanska's climate compensation for the freight also receives criticism, because it does not reduce emissions here and now.

 On site in Stockholm, the ship was lowered and the bridge, resting on pontoons, was towed in place between Stadsgårdsleden and Skeppsbron.
 Once in place, it was mounted on prepared bridge pillars and then opened for traffic at the end of August 2020.
 The bridge is painted in gold-colored hue which, according to the architect, should help it blend into the delicate urban environment around Slussen, therefore the media called it the Gold Bridge.